How to Fix Laptop Plugged in not Charging Error in Windows

 Solution 12.
 Replace the Battery

 If none of the above-mentioned methods fixes the laptop plugged in not charging in Windows, you may have to replace your battery.
-It is the last resort and expensive option.
+It is the last resort and an expensive option.
 Often batteries and chargers are expensive, especially original ones.

 However, if your device is old, you can order cheap third-party batteries online.
 But we never recommend this option.
 Instead, we always suggest getting the original battery from your laptop manufacturer.